 AMIA’s Complete Conflict of Interest Policy includes a table which describes preferred ways the AMIA Executive Committee suggests individuals manage COI.
 Individual should complete this online form using these preferred methods.
 If the suggested management option should not apply, the individual should indicate why with detailed information.
 The AMIA Executive Committee will confirm their agreement with, or recommend change to, the appropriate management option.

 In order to proactively address any potential conflicts of interest, each leader is required to annually complete and submit a disclosure form.
 Disclosures and agreed to methods of management are summarized yearly on the internal AMIA website allowing all AMIA members to review the COI disclosures of leaders.

 Example: An AMIA member developed a new EHR search technology that is licensed to a software vendor.

 Example: An AMIA member owns stock or is an owner in a software vendor or other entity that is or about to be public.

-Example: A software vendor representative sends an AMIA member an iPad as a thank you gift for advice on how to get involved in the working group.
+Example: A software vendor representative sends an AMIA member an iPad as a thank-you gift for advice on how to get involved in the working group.
 An AMIA staff member receives a free 7-night personal hotel stay from a hotel.

 The existing, past (recent) or anticipated support of another AMIA member or staff in an attempt to obtain a promotion or introduction into ACMI or nomination to an election slate.

-The existing (recent) or anticipated participation by AMIA members or staff on another organization’s board of directors or other organizational or committee leadership that is seen to have a direct impact to AMIA’s current lines of business.
-Example: An AMIA board member serves on the program committee for a meeting that competes with AMIA’s annual symposium.
+The existing (recent) or anticipated participation by AMIA members or staff on another organization’s board of directors or other organizational or committee leadership that is seen to have a direct impact to AMIA’s current goals and/or mission.